redneckz-data-science-lab/ReproducibleResearch_PeerAssessment2/RepData_PeerAssessment2.md

 Then data has been *aggregated* by health related variables (fatalities, injuries) and economics related variables (property damage, crop damage).
 Then *sorted* and *truncated*.
 At the end the appropriate plots have been constructed to show the impact on health and economics respectively (in the form of a rating).
+The data is not clean enough but its evident from the plots that *tornados* and *flooding* are the most harmful events.

 # Data Processing